genejike/DEVOPS-PROJECT/AWS PROJECTS/Project-5/Project-5.md

 `mysql> exit`

-To test if this user has proper logging ability
+To test if this user has proper log in ability

 `mysql-u userwe -p`